 Step 4: First 14 days — remediation and re-inspection

-For PRS landlords, even before the regulations bite, treating these as the operational standard is what defends you against an Ombudsman complaint or a Rent Repayment Order.
+For PRS landlords, even before the regulations bite, treating these as the operational standard is what defends you against a disrepair claim or a council improvement notice.

 Remediation matrix:

-Whatever the cause — re-inspect within 14 days of remediation and document.
+Whatever the cause — re-inspect after remediation (a fortnight is a sensible self-imposed check) and document.

 Step 5: Communications and documentation